jegerima/libgif-js/README.markdown

+This is a fork of (https://github.com/buzzfeed/libgif-js) with minimun changes in order to get frames and reverse the order of them.

 # Overview

 Forked from the excelent jsgif project (https://github.com/shachaf/jsgif), which was implemented as a bookmarklet to manipulate animated gifs (http://slbkbs.org/jsgif).